digityne/XPS/README.md

 Trying a TDD approach - write a test, code for it, refactor Starting with breaking a number into decimal units...

-Moved this to a common project and spent too long having fun with it!
+- Moved this to a common project and spent too long having fun with it!

+Now have two contracts in the Roman Numeral interface, TDD approach again:
+    string ConvertRoundedUnitToRoman(int decimalUnit);
+    string ConvertIntegerToRoman(int integer);